IVR Customer Service Intent Recognition

 # Output Format

-Please understand the customer's service intent based on user dialogue, determine the user's desired service intent from the knowledge base and output
+Based on user conversations, understand the customer's desired service intent, determine the user's desired service intent from the knowledge base and output it

-When the intent is clear, please output just one intent; if there are multiple similar intents that cannot be determined, please list up to 3 most similar intents
+When the intent is very clear, please output only one intent; if there are multiple similar intents that cannot be determined, please list up to 3 most similar intents

 <example>